 Trump blasts COVID-19 economic relief package and demands changes

-President Trump indicated Tuesday night that he would not sign the massive COVID-19 economic relief package, bringing new risk to the effort to provide financial aid to millions of Americans struggling during the pandemic.
-The bill passed in Congress less than 24 hours before, and Mr. Trump's Treasury Secretary Steven Mnuchin was part of the negotiations.
+President Trump indicated Tuesday night that he would not sign the $900 billion COVID-19 economic relief package, bringing new risk to the effort to provide financial aid to millions of Americans struggling during the pandemic.
+The bill passed in Congress less than 24 hours earlier.

 It's unclear how serious the president's threat is or whether he would actually veto the legislation negotiated and agreed to by his own administration.
 After weeks of deliberation and negotiations, the House and then the Senate passed the relief legislation and funding for the government overnight, and most of Congress has already gone home for Christmas.